qweasd1/CMU_SE_PHD/communication/Issue_36_3.md

 ### Detail Plan

-##### Single Delegation in this iteration
+##### Single Delegate in this iteration
+I plan to implement single Delegate in this iteration since multi-delegate is much more complex.
-For multi-delegate, we need to consider more on method conflict(same situation in Scala's multi-trait).
-Though they are not difficult to implement, as I think, it needs to think carefully for every details for the whole function.
+I want to For multi-delegate, we need to consider more on method mapping(same situation in Scala's multi-trait).

+It requires to think carefully for every details for the whole function.
 So won't introduce the complexity in this iteration.

 ##### delegate mapping